 - Behaviour Policy

 - Anti-bullying Policy

+- Pupil Code of Conduct

 - Special Educational Needs and Disabilities (SEND) Policy

 - Social, Emotional and Mental Health (SEMH) Policy

 - Child Protection and Safeguarding Policy

 2. Roles and responsibilities

 The LA is responsible for:

 - Having due regard to the relevant statutory guidance when carrying out its duties in relation to the education of LAC. - Arranging suitable full-time education for any pupil of compulsory school age excluded permanently, in coordination with the school.